 Sales in Spain – Know Your Consumer Rights

 So many bargains, so little time!
 For several months of the year, the summer and winter rebajas (sales) are on in Spanish stores.
-Your consumer rights aren’t affected at these times, if in doubt read on to see what you can and can’t do.
+Your consumer rights aren’t affected at these times, read on to see what you can and can’t do.

 Sales Items Bought In Store

-Normal consumer rights remain the same, in other words you have no statutory right to return items simply because you don’t like them.
+Normal consumer rights remain the same during the sales.
+In other words you have no statutory right to return items simply because you don’t like them.